mdekauwe/GDAY/README.md

 ## Installation
 The model is coded entirely in C without any dependancies.
-The wrapper files for the example scripts and the script used to change GDAY parameter options, are written in python.
+The wrapper files for the example scripts and the script used to change parameter options, are written in python.
 The old python version is still [online](https://github.com/mdekauwe/pygday).

 There is a Makefile in the src directory...